 When it comes to foam mattresses and accessories, it can become very confusing.
 You not only have poly foam, memory foam, and natural foam choices to take into consideration, but you can even break down latex foam into two types as well: Talalay and Dunlop latex.
-Here, you'll learn a little bit about the differences between Dunlop and Talalay, how latex Dunlop is made, and much more about the Dunlop process.
+Here, you'll learn a little bit about what is a latex mattress, the differences between Dunlop and Talalay, how latex Dunlop is made, and much more about the Dunlop process.

 Dunlop is denser than Talalay.
 Once it's poured, they allow the mixture to settle, meaning the Dunlop latex will usually be softer at the top, and denser on the bottom; Talalay is less dense.